Rtipper/data-structures-and-algorithms/javascript/code-challenges/tree/README.md

 Define a method named add that accepts a value, and adds a new node with that value in the correct location in the binary search tree.
 Define a method named contains that accepts a value, and returns a boolean indicating whether or not the value is in the tree at least once.

+## Challenge
+CC 16 - Maximum Value in a Binary Tree

+Write an instance method called find-maximum-value.
+Without utilizing any of the built-in methods available to your language, return the maximum value stored in the tree.
+You can assume that the values stored in the Binary Tree will be numeric..

 ## Approach & Efficiency
 - Ensure test is working correctly and traversing tree correctly based on methods used
 - Utilize the .push(), .pop() methods for the 3 types of brackets, created as strings